Model Card — Securie Autonomous Security Engineer

 Safety guardrails

 - Cost firewall.
-Per-tenant monthly cap + 5% frontier-ratio cap enforced before dispatch.
+Per-tenant usage envelopes and escalation-ratio caps are enforced before dispatch.

 - Prove-don't-flag.
-When Firecracker sandbox is attached, High+ LLM findings are suppressed unless the exploit reproduces.
+When Firecracker sandbox is attached, high-severity findings can be suppressed unless the exploit reproduces.

 Human oversight